 - Construction equipment, ATEX equipment, machinery, electronic equipment, radio and telecommunications terminal equipment and measuring instruments that may be relevant to the infrastructure sector are covered by the Protocol.

 |Top 5 suppliers of architectural, engineering and other technical services to the EU||% of Import Market Share|

-Once CETA is provisionally applied, Canadian exporters of infrastructure products and services will enjoy the advantages created from the agreement over competitors based in countries that do not have a preferential trade agreement in force with the EU.
+Under CETA, Canadian exporters of infrastructure products and services can now enjoy the advantages created from the agreement over competitors based in countries that do not have a preferential trade agreement in force with the EU.

 Non-CETA related factors to keep in mind when exporting Infrastructure products and services to the EU

 - Prior to exporting to the EU, Canadian companies should be familiar with the relevant EU and national certification standards, as well as local requirements (e.g. labelling), for their products.